midnightx756/Grocery-Management-System/README.md

 The GMS will provide a user-friendly interface for store owners and staff to easily navigate and manage their grocery inventory, ultimately leading to increased productivity and profitability.

+To compile my code and test it use the following commands on linux: gcc main.c
+./a.out

 And my info:
 I am Graahil Rastogi
+Class Roll no: 34